-2018/2019 marks Alfonso Scarano’s second season as Chief Conductor of the Thailand Philharmonic Orchestra after having served as Guest Conductor for six consecutive seasons between 2011/2012 and 2016/2017.
+2019/2020 marks Alfonso Scarano’s third season as Chief Conductor of the Thailand Philharmonic Orchestra after having served as Guest Conductor for six consecutive seasons since 2011/2012.
 His previous positions include Chief Conductor of the Severočeská Filharmonie Teplice (2013 – 2018), Principal Guest Conductor of the Virtuosi di Praga (2000 – 2010) and Music Director and Conductor of the Toscana Opera Festival in Italy (2006 – 2008).

-Alfonso Scarano was the winner of the 1993 Bottega International Conducting Competition in Treviso, winner of the 1997 Franco Capuana European Community Conducting Competition in Rome, second prize (first and third not assigned) at 2005 Luigi Mancinelli International Conducting Competition in Orvieto and winner of the 2003 Young European Conductors biennial project of the Scuola di Musica in Fiesole in Italy.
+Alfonso Scarano was the winner of the 1993 Bottega International Conducting Competition in Treviso, winner of the 1997 Franco Capuana European Community Conducting Competition in Rome, second prize (first and third not assigned) at 2005 Luigi Mancinelli International Conducting Competition in Orvieto and recipient of 2003 Young European Conductors scholarship for Daniele Gatti biennial conducting course at Scuola di Musica di Fiesole (Italy).

-He has conducted several orchestras including Orchestra del Teatro Regio di Parma, Orchestra del Teatro Petruzzelli di Bari, Orchestra Haydn di Bolzano e Trento in Italy, Jerusalem Symphony Orchestra in Israel, The New Russia State Symphony Orchestra in Moscow Tchaikovsky Hall, Kiev National Radio Television Symphony Orchestra, Daejeon Philharmonic Orchestra in South Korea, IDSO Istanbul State Symphony Orchestra in Turkey, Savaria Symphony Orchestra in Hungary, Orquestra Sinfonica de Porto Alegre in Brazil as well as the Prague Philharmonia in tour with Mischa Maisky.
+He has conducted several orchestras including Orchestra del Teatro Regio di Parma, Orchestra del Teatro Petruzzelli di Bari, Orchestra Haydn di Bolzano e Trento in Italy, Jerusalem Symphony Orchestra in Israel, The New Russia State Symphony Orchestra in Moscow Tchaikovsky Hall, Kiev National Radio Television Symphony Orchestra, Daejeon Philharmonic Orchestra in South Korea, Istanbul State Symphony Orchestra in Turkey, Savaria Symphony Orchestra in Hungary, Orquestra Sinfonica de Porto Alegre in Brazil as well as the Prague Philharmonia in tour with Mischa Maisky.
 Highlights of 2019/2020 season as guest conductor include the return to Israel with Jerusalem Symphony Orchestra and debuts with Berliner Symphoniker and Thuringen Philharmonie in Germany as well as the first time in Sweden with Helsingborg Symphony Orchestra.

 Alfonso Scarano has conducted the mainstays of operatic repertoire including Nabucco, La Traviata, Rigoletto, Tosca, La Bohème, Madama Butterfly, Carmen, Don Pasquale, La Sonnambula, Pagliacci, Cavalleria Rusticana, Il Barbiere di Siviglia, Gianni Schicchi and Gluck’s opera Le Cinesi in theatres such us Politeama Greco in Lecce, Teatro Sperimentale in Spoleto, Teatro Civico in Vercelli, Teatro Comunale in Treviso, Pompei Festival, Anfiteatro Romano di Ostia Antica in Roma, Teatro Nuovo Giovanni da Udine, Stagione Lirica in San Gimignano, Friedrichshafen Theater, Freiburg Theater, Roman Amphitheater in Plovdiv and Prince Mahidol Hall in Bangkok.

-A supporter of the contemporary music, he has conducted several works (some in first world performance) by Kaufmann, Harlap, Prangcharoen, Hyuk-Cha, Laks, De Felice, Ugoletti, Perotti, Di Marino, Libetta, D’Avalos and Dionisi.
+A supporter of the contemporary music, he has conducted several works (some in first world performance) by Kaufmann, Harlap, Prangcharoen, Hyuk-Cha, Louilarpprasert, Laks, De Felice, Ugoletti, Perotti, Di Marino, Libetta, D’Avalos, Dionisi, Osterling and Terenyi.